Top L: John Huston, Ava Gardner, Richard Burton and Deborah Kerr; Top R: Sue Lyon & Richard Burton; Bottom L: Sue Lyon; Bottom R: Richard Burton.

 In this small town they enjoyed a freedom they couldn't other places, they could wander around town, go to the beach, sail around the bay, go to town and shop and live without being hounded by fans and press.
 They actually became part of the local community and participated with community work, donations and as voluntary promoters of the town, including a period in the 1980's when the town got a bad reputation of some drug crimes.

 Dick Burton and Liz Taylor swimming in Puerto Vallarta

 Richard Burton bought Liz the house they had initially rented on Calle Zaragoza "Casa Kimberley", which incidentally, Guillermo Wulff had built in 1957, a 9 bedroom villa in the area called Gringo Gulch, a few blocks up the hill from the main plaza.
 He also bought the villa across the street and Wulff built a bridge between the two villas, based on "The Bridge of Sighs" in Venice.

-The couple, despite their extravagant life, diamonds, luxury, jet set, and excesses purchased properties in Gstaad in Switzerland, Céligny in France, a home in Hampshire and the homes in Puerto Vallarta, but it was in Vallarta was as close as Liz Taylor would come to feeling at home.
+The couple, despite their extravagant life, diamonds, luxury, jet set, excesses purchased properties in Gstaad in Switzerland, Céligny in France, a home in Hampshire and the homes in Puerto Vallarta, but Vallarta was the place where Elizabeth Taylor would feel most at home.

 The bridge between the Taylor and Burton villas

 Huston, Taylor and Burton stayed connected with the city for many decades.
 The last one of them to visit the city was Elizabeth Taylor in 1999.

 When Liz Taylor divorced Richard Burton, he came back with his new wife, Susan Hunt (ex-wife of the famous F1 driver), who has also kept in touch with friends and the city ever since.